mihaidragos3010/Le-Stats-Sportif/README.md

 # Tests

 In this assignment, I received a checker from the university which I used.
 Additionally, I implemented three tests to cover all functionalities.
 The first test sends a GET request to shut down the server and sends a new request for "states_mean" to verify if an error message is received.
 The next two tests verify that the output from the "num_jobs" and "jobs" functions is consistent with the format required by the assignment.
+During the testing process, I also used some scripts to send POST messages to the server at a specific URL.

 # How to run